-Subsidies are received from external funds such as the Equitable Share granted by the National Government to enable indigent households with a certain income limit to comply with their obligations with respect to the payment of municipal service fees.
+Subsidy funding through the Equitable Share granted by the National Government to enable indigent households with a certain income limit to comply with their obligations with respect to the payment of municipal service fees.

 Rate payers, receiving a monthly service bill from the Municipality are required to apply for indigent support at the Municipality, if they meet the criteria, as annually revised by the Municipality with the annual budget process.
-Indigent support is available to persons, households, old-age homes, Crèches/ Day-care centres, pensioners, disabled persons, and no fees school hostels.
+Indigent support is available to persons, households, old-age homes, Crèches/Day-care centres, pensioners, disabled persons, and no fees school hostels.

-The Municipality has taken a stance in embarking on roadshows throughout the Greater Prince Albert Municipality by taking the service to the people in respect of applying for indigent support.
+The Municipality has taken a stance in embarking on annual roadshows throughout the Greater Prince Albert Municipality by taking the service to the people in respect of applying for indigent support.